MicroB3-IS/osd-analysis/docs/data/2014/index.md

 [Here you can find a file](http://mb3is.megx.net/osd-files/download?path=/2014/emg&files=OSDlabel-to-ENArun-2015-11-19.tsv)  which maps these ``osd_label``s to the respective ENA RUN identifiers.

 ## How to find the correct data at EBI

-The dataset has the distinction between 16S and 18S is in the Run alias.
+The data set has the distinction between 16S and 18S is in the Run alias.
 The ENA browser displays the Run title (= a short informative description) rather than Run alias (= a submitter provided unique name, frequently being a unique ID meaningful only to the submitter). e.g.
 ERR867761
-<RUN alias="OSD3-lgc-genomics-18S-199"
+`<RUN alias="OSD3-lgc-genomics-18S-199"/>`
-<TITLE>Illumina MiSeq paired end sequencing; Illumina MiSeq sequencing of sample
+`<TITLE>Illumina MiSeq paired end sequencing; Illumina MiSeq sequencing of sample OSD3_2014-06-20_0m_NPL022from OSD-JUN-2014</TITLE>`
-OSD3_2014-06-20_0m_NPL022from OSD-JUN-2014</TITLE>

 Furthermore,
 The Run ERR867760 belongs to the Experiment ERX947555